• Loading stock data...

 This weekend’s rowdy, raucous Ryder Cup soap opera was the Rory McIlroy show.
 The single biggest media story this weekend was the verbal abuse hurled by New York fans at McIlroy and other European players.
 The biggest media story since has been McIlroy’s public response.
 Especially since the five-time major champion gave as good as he got with drunken fans.

-Either way, McIlroy is the X-factor.
+Either way, McIlroy is the x-factor.
 When did the eager-to-please kid with the floppy head of curls become a cartoon villain for some golf fans?

 As evidenced during the height of the PGA Tour vs. LIV Golf rhetoric and now at the Ryder Cup, McIlroy’s become the loudest voice in golf.
-As Tiger Woods fades away, the 2025 Masters champion is the most vital voice too.
+As Tiger Woods fades away, the 2025 Masters champion is the most vital voice, too.

 Paul Azinger, the former U.S. Ryder Cup captain, admires McIlroy.
 He credits the European superstar for turning down $500 million from rival LIV to stick with the American PGA Tour.
 But McIlroy wants it both ways, according to the Zinger.

 “And I’m like, ‘Which is it, Rory?’
 Is it that golf is held to a higher standard?
-Or are you just going to ‘F.U.’ the fans and act like that’s O.K.?’
+Or are you just going to ‘eff you’ the fans and act like that’s O.K.?’
 I love Rory.
 You know that.
 But you can’t say that.
 You can’t say the fans need to behave better and then, in the meantime, lay them to waste.
 You can’t do both.
 You’ve got to be one or the other.
 You can’t do both.”

 On the other hand, the outspoken Brandel Chamblee believes McIlroy handled himself with class this weekend.
 The superstar put up with the abuse at first, the Golf Channel analyst said on his Favorite Chamblee podcast.
-But when hecklers hit McIlroy with homophobic slurs and mocking innuendos about his relationship with CBS announcer Amanda Balionis, and even threw a drink on his wife Erica Stoll, he hit a “boiling point,” according to Chamblee.
+But when hecklers hit McIlroy with homophobic slurs and mocking innuendos about his relationship with CBS announcer Amanda Balionis, and even threw a drink on his wife, Erica Stoll, he hit a “boiling point,” according to Chamblee.
 “They were hurling insults at Rory’s wife.
 She never brought it up to anybody like she was aggrieved or anything, which all class to her, all credit to her,” Chamblee said.

 Legends like Jack Nicklaus would beg to differ with his approach to the media.
-But it’s McIlroy’s time now, and he’s doing it it his way.
+But it’s McIlroy’s time now, and he’s doing it his way.

 His way also included making himself the defender of the PGA Tour, and that won him a lot of favor with veterans like Azinger, who despite his criticism of McIlroy’s Ryder Cup antics, emphasized: “I love Rory, because Rory stayed and fought for our tour.”